- Home

 Kitsap Lake Park Stormwater Treatment

-Kitsap Lake Stormwater Retrofit
+Kitsap Way and Dockside Stormwater Retrofit

 In the City’s continuing effort to improve water quality for Kitsap Lake, this project will provide treatment at four outfall locations that are currently untreated.
 The treatment will consist of installation of TAPE GULD approved systems at three sites in Osprey Circle and one on the north side of the intersection of Kitsap Way and Northlake Way.
 Treatment will be for suspended solids (TSS), dissolved copper, dissolved zinc, and total phosphorus.
-Construction is planned for 2025.

 Northlake Way Culvert Replacement

-The goal of this project is to improve fish passage for coho, chum, East Kitsap DIP steelhead, cutthroat, and residential trout.
+The goal of this proposed project is to improve fish passage for coho, chum, East Kitsap DIP steelhead, cutthroat, and residential trout.
 Bremerton received a grant for preliminary design in 2018 from Washington’s Recreation and Conservation Office.

 Oyster and Ostrich Bay Projects